Tremelune/cribl/README.md

 I also considered pagination, but pagination is annoying for everyone.

+## Testing

+There are unit tests and integration tests.
+I've been running them from my IDE while building.

+The unit tests can be run quickly on any environment.

+The integration tests rely on the existence of certain log files on my local machine, but could be easily tweaked to account for any files on another machine.
+That said, they exist to help me build things, but if they were long-lived, I would take a different approach (such as creating the files as part of the test fixture).

+One set of integration tests spins up a Flask instance and hits the real endpoints.
+Mocking proved tricky, so they too hit the disk looking for specific files in var.log.

+## Proxy
+I didn't get around to creating the proxy server for pulling log files from other machines, but my approach would be something like this:

+Create a log_client.py file whose only job is to hit other Cribl log reader instances.

+It would have a map of server IDs to base URLs/IPs or something to determine where to send the request.

+The the calls to log_client would simply return the response body from the other servers as a Python generator (iterable) stream.

+This would mean that any log reader instance could act as a proxy, streaming the same log results from other servers in the same format, also without having to pull the entire response into memory at any point in the chain.

+The API interface would be the same, with the exception of specifying a server ID in the initial request to the proxy server (which is the same as all the other servers).
+If no ID is specified, it behaves as normal, pulling from its own log disk.

 ## Assumptions
 - All log files are plain text UTF-8.